Displaying the Inspector

 - Offset X / Y: Adjust the x and y offsets for exact positioning.

 Some object types have additional properties.
 These are accessed by right-clicking on the object and choosing a "... properties" option from the context menu.
-The settings available in these dialoges are explained in the description of the object type in Notation or Advanced Topics.
+The settings available in these dialogs are explained in the description of the object type in Notation or Advanced topics.